sawahkraut/socialnetwork/readme.md

 # Socialnetwork

-Spiced Academy: Social Network Project
+SPICED Academy: Social Network Project

 I built a socialnetwork to study React, Socket.io and Redux.
 This socialnetwork includes the following features: bio editor, profile picture upload, a chatroom, user search, a friend request/cancel/accept/pending button, and a delete profile option.